tsnellgrove/dark_castle2/doc/castle_to_do2.md

 +++ To Dos +++

 -2.5.x
-	- IN-PROC: Update doc!
+	- DONE: Doc organize
 		- DONE: Move "dones" from castle_to_do2.md to castle_done2
 		- DONE: Move pseudo-code flow from castle_to_do2.md to castle_flow25
 		- DONE: Move doc files to /doc
+	- IN-PROC: Clean up repo with only the needed code
+		- DONE: Move old code to /legacy
 	- Write doc updates for Flask
-	- Clean up repo with only the needed code
 	- Spell check doc
 	- Update version code (in code and in static_dict)
 	- "publish" to friends via email!!